wamuyu-w/wamuyu-w/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi, I'm Wamuyu Wachira!(she/her)
+## 👋 Hello There!

-🎓 I'm a Student at the Catholic University of Eastern Africa
+# I'm Wamuyu Wachira!(she/her) and I am currently a student at the Catholic University of Eastern Africa

 💻 Passionate about Digital Forensics, Threat Intelligence and Software Development